QuayeDNA/skaflo/README.md

 - **No dependencies** - You choose your own packages
 - **No opinionated configurations** - You control your setup

-> **✨ Current Focus:** Skaflo creates organized folder hierarchies for your projects.
+> **✨ Phase 2 Focus:** Skaflo now supports 5 major frameworks with 18 production-ready templates.
 You maintain complete control over file content, dependencies, and configurations.

 ## 🎯 Available Templates

-### React Framework
+### React Framework (4 templates)

 - **Feature-based Structure** (37 folders)
   - Organized by feature/domain